ashinw/house-prj-pub/landscape/section-W-requirements.md

 There is/are currently:
 * A fence with the neighbouring south west property
-* A fence and gate beside the deck separating front (north/east) and backyards (south)
+* A fence and gate beside the deck separating front & nature strip (north/east) and backyards (south)
 * The south east fence line has large yellow palings with brick pillars in between
-* A deck with a stair case to the verandah
+* A deck with a staircase to the verandah
+* An old cubby house
+* An old brick in-ground BBQ

 ## Problem